silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/access-an-account-via-a-qr-code-using-the-cerby-mobile-app.md

 ---
-description: This article describes how to access an account via a QR code using the Cerby mobile app.
+description: "This article describes how to access an account via a QR code using the Cerby mobile app."
 intercom_id: 10063312
 ---